 - Set high standards in the key result areas that matter most and are rigorous to stamp out incompetence and poor performance.
 Make your standards of performance clear and hold people accountable.

-- Commit to be the best in EVERY way—the best service, the best sales approach, the best educator on financial information, and the best at getting massive results without a Mongolian goat rodeo of chaotic activity.
+- Commit to being the best in EVERY way—the best service, the best sales approach, the best educator on financial information, and the best at getting massive results without a Mongolian goat rodeo of chaotic activity.
 Focus.
 Focus.
 Focus.
-There’s thousands of ways to do every task—but one best way that gets massive results with low inputs.
+There are thousands of ways to do every task—but one best way that gets massive results with low inputs.
 Do you know what it is?